 Here’s solid advice for Folsom Street Fair attendees from local community leaders.

 Danarama says, “Take it slow.”

 “It can often take hours to walk from one end of Folsom to the other.
 So one of the best ways to enjoy the fair, I have found after decades of attending, is to get out of the flow of traffic and watch the crowd go by.
 Take a pit stop at your favorite booth or watch a performance at one of the community stages, you might be surprised at what comes across your path.”

 “Just remember: You can look, but you can’t touch (without asking for consent).”

 Ivy wants some helping hands!

 “As a San Francisco native, Folsom Street Fair is like an institution to me.
 I first started getting into it through volunteer opportunities.
 I used to help out at a corset booth, and now I know how to get people laced up at lightning speed.
 This community lives on volunteers, and there are plenty of fun opportunities to help out.”

 “If you’re not into exhibitionism, you may want to look into a group called Ask First.
 There’s mutual respect for privacy in our community because some members do not want their family or coworkers to know about their kinky side.
 If you come to this fair, you may end up in some photos.
 Wearing a sticker from Ask First lets people know that you would prefer if they asked you before taking a photo with you in it.”

-Lief’s advice for the last-minute traveler:
+Lief’s advice for out-of-town attendees: